Mbouseber7/airbnb-clone-project/README.md

 - **GraphQL:** (Optional) API query language for efficient data fetching.
 - **Docker:** Containerization tool for consistent development and deployment environments.
 - **GitHub Actions:** Tool to automate testing and deployment pipelines.
+## Team Roles

+- **Backend Developer:** Responsible for building and maintaining the server-side logic, database models, and API endpoints.
+- **Database Administrator:** Designs, manages, and optimizes the database, ensuring data integrity and performance.
+- **Frontend Developer:** (If applicable) Works on the user interface and experience, integrating with the backend APIs.
+- **DevOps Engineer:** Manages deployment, CI/CD pipelines, and infrastructure to ensure smooth and automated releases.
+- **QA Engineer:** Tests the application manually and/or automatically to ensure it works correctly and securely.